 How does hybrid cloud computing work?

 Hybrid cloud computing works by deploying workloads within private and public clouds.
 It allows companies to move between these two options to enjoy improved flexibility and cost savings.
 One term that’s often confused with hybrid cloud computing is multi-cloud computing.
 Hybrid cloud computing creates a single environment that can operate private and public cloud resources.
 On the other hand, a multi-cloud environment will include multiple public cloud providers but doesn’t include private or on-premises.
-Large tech companies that offer public cloud-based solutions include: Google, Microsoft, and Amazon Web Services.
+Large tech companies that offer public cloud-based solutions include: Google Cloud, Microsoft Azure, and Amazon Web Services.

 What are the benefits of hybrid cloud computing?